 If this story doesn’t make you facepalm, it should.
-Now, let’s talk about why careless password security is really bad, what policies and procedures you should have when storing passwords, and how you can protect passwords properly.
+Now, let’s talk about why careless password security is really bad, what policies and procedures you should have when storing passwords, and tips for a serious programmer to protect his passwords properly.

 How Not to Protect Your Passwords